 General Motors adopted Kansas City several decades after Henry Ford adopted Kansas City.
 And General Motors – as did Ford, decades prior – adopted Kansas City in a big way.

-Im 2025, General Motors’ Kansas City manufacturing assembly plant sits on nearly 600 acres in Kansas City, Kansas.
-Employing over 2,000 Kansas City auto workers.
-That’s today.
-In 2025.
-As the General Motors – Kansas City marriage goes all the way back to right after the end of World War II.
+General Motors’ Kansas City manufacturing assembly plant sits on nearly 600 acres in Kansas City, Kansas.
+Employing 2,000-plus auto workers.
+The General Motors – Kansas City marriage goes back to right after the end of World War II.

 It was just after World War II had ended that General Motors added Kansas City to the company’s manufacturing footprint.

-GM’s history in Kansas City begins with the company’s decision to purchase what had once been – up until that point – a Kansas City, Kansas aircraft production facility.
+GM’s history in Kansas City begins with the company’s decision to purchase what had once been an aircraft production facility.

-Automobile manufacturing by General Motors in Kansas City – in Kansas City, Kansas – was set in motion as a result of the company’s purchase of that old aircraft facility – the Bomber Production Plant.
+Automobile manufacturing by General Motors in Kansas City – in Kansas City, Kansas – was set in motion through the company’s purchase of that old aircraft facility – the Bomber Production Plant.
 The Bomber Production Plant was located in Fairfax.

 Kansas City and Fairfax…

 Fairfax is the industrial section of Kansas City, Kansas.
-The Fairfax Industrial District – found on the Missouri River’s Goose Island river bend – is the primary manufacturing hub in – of the two Kansas City’s – the Kansas City which is located in the Sunflower State.
+The Fairfax Industrial District is located on the Missouri River’s Goose Island river bend.
+The central manufacturing hub in Kansas City, Kansas.

 What once had been Kansas City’s Bomber Production Plant produced a military plane – the B-25 Mitchell.
-General Motors purchased the Bomber Production Plant in Fairfax…then converted the former aircraft production facility into a mass production automobile assembly plant.
+General Motors purchased the Bomber Production Plant in Fairfax.
+Then converted the aircraft production facility into an automobile assembly plant.

-In 1987, General Motors doubled-down on Kansas City by building the company’s current – and larger – Kansas City assembly plant right next to their original Kansas City Fairfax plant.
-In Fairfax.
+In 1987, General Motors doubled-down on Kansas City by building the company’s current – and larger – assembly plant next to the original Kansas City Fairfax plant.

 GM’s new Fairfax plant – known as Fairfax II – was constructed on the site of the old Fairfax airport.
-At that time, Fairfax II represented a $1 billion investment made by General Motors into Kansas City.
+Fairfax II constituted a $1 billion investment made by General Motors in Kansas City.

 For example…